A day trip from Antigua is the perfect way to explore the Central and Western Highlands of Guatemala.

 Iximché is located northwest of Antigua in the town of Tecpán.
 Tours will pick you up early in Antigua for an arrival around 9 am in Iximché.
 Here, you’ll visit the local museum and then wander the Ceremonial Plazas, learning about how the Mayas lived and thrived here during the height of their civilization.

-You can either visit Iximché on your own with a rental car (cheapest option) or visit on a guided day tour from Antigua.
-Just note that some guided tours of Iximché will include a pitstop to visit San Juan Comalapa and/or a city walking tour of Antigua, which is why the price is what it is.
+You can either visit Iximché on your own with a rental car (the cheapest option) or on a guided day tour from Antigua.
+Just note that some guided tours of Iximché will include a pitstop to visit San Juan Comalapa and/or a city walking tour of Antigua, which is why the price is higher.

 7. Mixco Viejo Ruins